Skip to content

 On June 4/5, 1775, eight hunters/explorers from Harrod’s Fort came to Central Kentucky to establish a settlement north of the Kentucky River.
 They camped at a large spring, later known as McConnell’s Spring, on today’s Manchester Street, downtown Lexington.
 The camp received word that America had won the 1st battle of the American Revolution, fought near Lexington, Massachusetts.
 Hence, they named the place they were camping and the future settlement “Lexington.”
 William McConnell would build a small cabin, but due to Native Americans’ threats, the party returned to the safety of Fort Harrod.
 The Squire’s Sketches of Lexington by J. Winston Coleman, Jr.; pg: 15

-June 4, 1792, on a special day for Kentucky, Lexington hosted Kentucky’s 1st legislative session on the 2nd floor of the Market House on Main Street.
-The session inaugurated Isaac Shelby, a Democratic-Republican, as Kentucky’s 1st governor.
+June 4, 1792, on a special day for Kentucky, Lexington hosted the Commonwealth’s 1st legislative session on the 2nd floor of the Market House on Main Street.
+The session inaugurated Isaac Shelby, a Democratic-Republican, as the 1st governor.
 The session continued until June 29.

-June 4, 1846, local volunteers assembled at Old Morrison on the Transylvania campus where professor B.H.
-McCowen spoke, and each man received a bible before leaving for the Mexican War.
+June 4, 1846, volunteers assembled at Old Morrison on the Transylvania campus where professor B.H.
+McCowen spoke.
+Each man received a bible before leaving for the Mexican War.
 Captains Cassius Clay and Oliver H.P.
 Beard led the two companies.
 The Squire’s Sketches of Lexington by J. Winston Coleman, Jr. pg: 42.

 June 4, 1870, Kingfisher won the 4th Belmont Stakes going 1 5/8 miles in 2:59 ½ to win $3,750.
 Lexington sired the winner.
 The Preakness began in 1873 and the Derby in 1875.